 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: American Pennyroyal

-Hedeoma pulegioides is a Annual up to 0.30 metres tall.
+Hedeoma pulegioides is an annual plant that can grow up to 0.30 metres tall.

 In large quantities this plant, especially in the form of the extracted essential oil, can be toxic if taken internally[

 ].
 Skin contact with the pure essential oil can cause dermatitis[

 N. America - S. Quebec to Minnesota and S. Dakota, then south to Tennessee and Arkansas.

 Dry soils[43 in open woods and fields[